bullmoose20/MK-Docs/docs/komet/install/unraid.md

 ### I want to ensure I am using the master branch

-Add the `latest` tag to the image name in your `Repository:` setting for the Komet unRAID app: [meisnate12/komet:latest]
+Add the `latest` tag to the image name in your `Repository:` setting for the Kometa unRAID app: [meisnate12/kometa:latest]

 ```
-meisnate12/komet:latest
+meisnate12/kometa:latest
                              ^^^^^^
 ```